sidechained/transcendence/backend/notes_MVCandDatabases.md

 ## Controller
 request handling

+"create" handler
+"read" hanlder

 when button is clicked, the controller will receive the request and interact with the model to add a record to the database.

 RESTful Routing: Rails encourages RESTful routing, which is inherently tied to the MVC pattern.
 RESTful routes map HTTP verbs (GET, POST, PUT, DELETE) to controller actions, promoting a structured and predictable way of handling requests.